 Unblock request findings

-Users of the Blocked too are able to submit requests to ISPs for sites which they have blocked to be reconsidered and potentially reclassified.
+Users of the Blocked tool are able to submit requests to ISPs for websites which they have blocked to be reconsidered and potentially reclassified.

 It took an average of 8 days for ISPs to respond to unblock requests in 2018.
 Vodafone were by far the slowest with an average 21-day response time.

-The overblocking of sites causes harm to owners and users of those sites.
+The overblocking of websites causes harm to website owners and users of those websites.
 It’s therefore vital that ISPs promptly acknowledge and reply to unblock requests.

 The data above demonstrates that ISPs have room to improve the rate at which they reply.

-Even more problematic is the proportion of unblock requests that go unanswered.
+Even more problematic is the proportion of website unblock requests that go unanswered.

-We found that almost three in ten (27.6%) requests submitted in 2018 were still unresolved in March 2019.
-Over half of these outstanding cases relate to sites that do not fall into any of the categories of content that the ISP blocked by policy, and should have been unblocked immediately upon request.
+We found that almost three in ten (27.6%) website ublock requests submitted in 2018 were still unresolved in March 2019.
+Over half of these outstanding cases relate to websites that do not fall into any of the categories of content that the ISP blocked by policy, and should have been unblocked immediately upon request.

-Our data suggests that some unblock requests are simply not dealt with at all by ISPs
+Our data suggests that some website unblock requests are simply not dealt with at all by ISPs